 4. Join the fight against spam

-5. Optimize your SEO
+5. Refine your SEO

 Don't forget, you are responsible for making sure your website can be found online and indexed by search engines – not Google!
 Configuring and setting you the SEO on your website to get more traffic is essential and there are a number of plugins to help.

-Plugins like WordPress SEO come highly recommended and do most of the work for you by suggesting edits you can make, keyword density and meta data for posts and pages.
+Plugins like WordPress SEO come highly recommended and do most of the work for you by suggesting edits you can make, keyword density and metadata for posts and pages.

 6. Set up a contact form

-An often over looked setup step is the contact page.
-If your site is online and have made it visible to the public, be sure to give your visitors a way of contacting and getting in touch with you.
+An often overlooked setup step is the contact page.
+If your site is online and you have made it visible to the public, be sure to give your visitors a way of contacting and getting in touch with you.
 Contact pages can serve as more than just a way of visitors contacting you, think of them as an opportunity to provide a means for customers to send you any questions they may have regarding your products and services or even lodge a support request.

 Having a flexible and powerful forms plugin to help you along the way will make this easy.
-Gravity Forms is a personal favourite and one I by default install for all clients.
-It's many available add-ons and ease of use make it the go-to plugin for web forms for WordPress powered website.
+Gravity Forms is a personal favourite and one I install for all clients.
+It's many available add-ons and ease of use makes it the go-to plugin for web forms for WordPress powered website.
 You can easily add reCAPTCHA as well, to make sure you’re being contacted by real humans and not spammers.